Paulmayock/the_sesh_recipes/README.md

 ![Screenshot of how the app looks on different screen sizes](docs/images/multi_screen.PNG)

-The live version of this app is located [The Seesh Recipes](https://sesh-recipes-d4bfd3561a5d.herokuapp.com/)
+The live version of this app is located [here](https://sesh-recipes-d4bfd3561a5d.herokuapp.com/)

 ## Table Of Contents:
 1. [Design](#design)